 For details we refer to the book \cite{Bro}.

 Recall also that for $n\ge 1$, the $n$-dimensional Dehn function of a group $G$ is defined whenever $G$ has type $F_{n+1}$; it is denoted by $\delta^{(n)}_G$.
-In particular $\delta ^{(2)} _G=\delta _G$ is the ordinary Dehn function of $G$.
+In particular $\delta ^{(1)} _G=\delta _G$ is the ordinary Dehn function of $G$.
 The definition can be found in \cite{APW} or \cite{Bri}; we stick to the homotopical version here and refer to \cite{Bri} for a brief review of other approaches.
-As usual we write $f\preceq G$ for some functions $f,g\colon \mathbb N\to \mathbb N$ if there are $A,B,C,D\in \mathbb N$ such that $f(n)\le Ag(Bn)+Cn+D$ for all $n\in \mathbb N$.
+As usual we write $f\preceq g$ for some functions $f,g\colon \mathbb N\to \mathbb N$ if there are $A,B,C,D\in \mathbb N$ such that $f(n)\le Ag(Bn)+Cn+D$ for all $n\in \mathbb N$.

 In Section 4.3, we prove the following.

 \begin{thm}[Corollary \ref{cor-fn}] Let $G$ be a finitely generated group and let $H$ be a hyperbolically embedded subgroup of $G$.
 Then the following conditions hold. \begin{enumerate} \item[(a)] $H$ is finitely generated. \item[(b)] If $G$ is of type $F_n$ for some $n\ge 2$, then so is $H$.
 Moreover, we have $\delta ^{n-1} _H\preceq \delta ^{n-1}_G$.
 In particular, if $G$ is finitely presented, then so is $H$ and $\delta _H\preceq \delta _G$. \item[(c)] If $G$ is of type $FP_n$, then so is $H$. \end{enumerate} \end{thm}